muhammad2702/orderbook-alpha/README.md

 venue A's mid reliably leads venue B's at some lag, venue B has to catch up.
 The program subscribes to the same symbol on ISLAND / ARCA / BATS and measures the lagged cross-correlation directly.

 ---

-## Performance decisions

-**MPIDs are interned to `uint16`.** Every downstream structure is a flat array indexed by that id, so there is no string hashing anywhere in the hot path.

-**The heatmap stores a raster, not snapshots.** A bookmap does not need full order-book history — it needs a time × price grid.
-Storing two `2880 × 192` `uint16` rasters, bid and ask, costs **≈2 MB per stream**; the naive approach of retaining 100k depth snapshots costs **≈160 MB per stream** and draws far slower.
-Each column also caches its own peak value so the renderer never has to rescan 550k cells to normalise the colour ramp.

-**Correlation work is rate-limited, not per-frame.** Lagged correlations are `O(window)` per pair across a 3000-sample ring.
-They run at 1 Hz.
-Book state updates at message rate, sampling at 10 Hz, rendering at 60 Hz — three different cadences, each chosen for what it costs.

-**Profile vectors are pre-sized and never resized**, so a reference handed out to an analytics routine can never be invalidated by a later MPID being interned mid-loop.

----